gasolin/webbymouse/README.md

 Clone a new repository and run following commands:

 $ npm install --production
-$ nwbuild -p osx64 webbymouse2
+$ nwbuild -p osx64 webbymouse

 Currently MacOS is the only support platform.